Esmanurrr/ReDoMusic/README.md

 ## Problems We Had Experienced
 - We encountered an issue using the color enum in filtering within our project.
 After selecting a color, the values were returning as 0, and the desired list output was not obtained.
+    - To resolve this issue, with the help of Hakan Hoca we added "ColorViewModel" which has "Number" property to compare and display enum "Color".
 - When a new instrument was added, even if an existing category and color were selected, duplicate categories and colors with the same name were still being created in the checkbox field.
+    - To resolve this, we used "Distinct()" method.
 - After establishing the relationship between instrument and category, an error occurred during the migration process in the public key definition, and EF Core had difficulty understanding the relationship we implemented.
   - To resolve this issue, we specified the relationship and public key manually within the 'OnModelCreating' method in the ReDoMusicDbContext class.